-Introduction to Radioactive Iodine Treatment 6
+Introduction to Radioactive Iodine Treatment 5

-Preparation for Treatment 7
+Preparation for Treatment 6

-Treatment Summary 8
+Treatment Summary 7

-Items to Bring for Your Stay 9
+Items to Bring for Your Stay 8

-Before Your Stay 10
+Before Your Stay 9

-During Your Stay 11
+During Your Stay 10

-Safety Guidelines 14
+Safety Guidelines 13

-Understanding Your Rights and Responsibilities 15
+Understanding Your Rights and Responsibilities 14

-Discharge Information 16
+Discharge Information 15

-Post-Discharge Information 17
+Post-Discharge Information 16

-Directions to NUH Ward 2A 21
+Directions to NUH Ward 2A 20

 At NUH, we strive to do our best to care for our patients.
-To help you prepare for your admission and treatment, please read this information booklet that contains important information and general tips for your stay.
+To ease the transition to your admission and help you prepare for your treatment, please read this information booklet.
+This booklet also serves as a reference to the important information and general tips you may need to know during your stay.
 If you require more information or further assistance, please approach your healthcare team who will do their best to help you with your needs.
+Your health is of utmost importance to us.